rioualen/gene-regulation/README.md

 ```
 -->

-The workflow generates a flowchart of the analysis:
+The workflow can generate a flowchart of the analysis, here is the chart for ChIP-seq_SE_GSE20870 study case:

 ![](img/rule.png)